‘This Is Us’ Finale Photos: Get A Sneak Peek At Kate And Toby’s Wedding Weekend

 This Is Us fans are cordially invited to the season finale of the NBC drama series.
 And based on the sneak peek photos from the episode, it is going to be must-see TV.
-New photos have been released by NBC from the This Is Us season 2 finale, titled, “The Wedding.”
+New photos have been released by NBC from the This Is Us Season 2 finale, titled “The Wedding.”
 The photos show Pearson brothers Kevin and Randall (Justin Hartley, Sterling K. Brown) going crazy for Ka-Toby as the entire clan gathers at the family vacation home for Kate and Toby’s (Chrissy Metz, Chris Sullivan) wedding weekend.

 This Is Us fans already Kate Pearson is not exactly close with her mom Rebecca (Mandy Moore).
 So maybe it makes sense that her brothers take the reigns as her wedding coordinators.
 In an interview with the Hollywood Reporter, This Is Us executive producer Isaac Apatker confirmed that Kevin throws himself into wedding planning mode for his sister’s big day as he continues his struggle with sobriety.